ohalliday/new-blog/src/content/introduction-to-flutter.md

 Its support for **hot reloading** allows a developer to quickly experiment and add features with split-second reloading times.
 This can speed up the development progress of applications substantially, setting Flutter apart from similar frameworks.

+You can learn mre

 Flutter takes advantage of many different techniques in order to achieve high performance and productivity.
 These include:

-- Compiling to native code.
-By doing this, the overall speed of a flutter app is increased substantially, and there
+- Compiling to native code
+- Using widgets and only rendering them when necessary